Look at the sky.

 that today might be the day.

-Every day since October 2017, I take a picture of the sky above my head and post it to the
+Every day from October 2017 to July 2020, I took a picture of the sky above my head and posted it to the

 following Instagram account